Kush-Trivedi/Youtube_Database_Design/README.md

 Database design of youtube platform from scratch by making **Entity Realationship Model** and Implementing it via **PostgreesSQL**.

-# We will design the following and create a SOA REST API with JAVA in the future.
+# We will design the following and create a SOA REST API Microservices with JAVA in the future.

 1. User Profile
 2. Youtube Account